Niederried Augstmatthorn Graaggetor Loop

 The run begins in Ringgenberg, 10 minutes by bus from Interlaken or an additional 5km run.
 Warm up with a 3.5km stretch of flat running along the shoreline of the Brienzersee.
 Once in the village of Niederried you'll point your toes skyward and get down to business.
 Settle in, it's a grind.

-Once meeting the Hardergrat, the trail continues to the summit of the Suggiture, a sharp triangle seen from Interlaken.
+When the trail tops out on the Hardergrat, you hang a right and continue to the summit of the Suggiture, a sharp triangle seen from Interlaken.
 From the Suggiture, the trail rolls along the ridge until the Augstmatthorn, the day's high point.
 For those doing the entire Hardergrat, the Augstmatthorn is the moment of truth.
 Looking east towards the end of the Hardergrat, far, far in the distance brings a sobering reminder that there is a whole lot of ridge ahead.

 Detailed GPX Track